Who is York Cycle Campaign?

 York Cycle Campaign is an unincorporated association which provides an independent voice for cyclists and potential cyclists in and around York.

 How is my personal data protected?

-Personal data held by York Cycle Campaign is protected by law under the Data Protection Act (1998), which will be replaced by the General Data Protection Regulation from the 25th May 2018.
+Personal data held by York Cycle Campaign is protected by law under the General Data Protection Regulation.

 Why does the Campaign hold and process personal data?

 York Cycle Campaign holds and processes personal data of its current members on the basis of allowing it to provide the requested membership service.
 The personal data held will be used to: maintain a register of current membership; contact the members to inform them of General Meetings; keep members updated with changes to the membership service; give notices of renewal or termination of membership.

 York Cycle Campaign also holds and processes personal data of its current members and non-members, where consented, for the purpose of sending communications updating them on the Campaign’s activities.
 Giving consent for these communications is not a requirement of being a member of the Campaign.
 Consent can be withdrawn at any time.

 What personal data does the Campaign hold or process?

 York Cycle Campaign holds personal data that is submitted to the Campaign through its website, email, paper forms or otherwise.